HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 You may then proceed to the following steps:

-* on the Program Compatibility Troubleshooter window, click on Troubleshoot Program
+* On the Program Compatibility Troubleshooter window, click on Troubleshoot Program
-* check The program requires additional permissions and click Next
+* Check The program requires additional permissions and click Next
-* on the next window, click on Test the program… and VS will open as administrator
+* On the next window, click on Test the program… and VS will open as administrator
-* click next and then click on Yes, save these settings for this program
+* Click next and then click on Yes, save these settings for this program

 ![](/images/the-dotnet-world-csharp-source-generator/vs3.png)